-About the work by Gilly Karjevsky:
+Full text by Gilly Karjevsky:

 This resistance comes not as a critical disengagement, not as an opposition to the ordained regulations, but as a deconstruction of the relationship of light and darkness, both physical and cultural.
-This work is deeply rooted in the clubs of counter culture and premature vandal tendencies, where darkness allows for another kind of safety and sound is the mechanism for manipulation and dominance, rather than sight.
+Rodeh's work has deep roots in the clubs of counter culture and the vandal tendencies of the youth, where darkness allows for another kind of safety.
+Where sound is the mechanism for manipulation and dominance, rather than sight.

-“…In the show, "Safe and Sound", Rodeh highlights the trialectical manipulation of space, sound and light, as seen from the other side of the clubbing culture.
+In the show, "Safe and Sound", Rodeh highlights the trialectical manipulation of space, sound, and light, as seen from the other side of the clubbing culture.
 Clubbing has never been so regulated and approved by authorities as it is today.
-In it's original form, it is an act of defiance, of battling oversight.
-From the original Berlin ballrooms, through rave parties, through the darkened cellars of Techno.
-The clubbing experience of opposition and freedom, of release, is only complete when the darkness transforms to the blindness of daylight…”
+In its original form, it is an act of defiance.
+An act of battling oversight.
+Since the original Berlin ballrooms, through rave parties, through the darkened cellars of Techno.
+The clubbing experience of opposition and freedom, of release, is only complete when the darkness transforms into the blindness of daylight.